Telehealth Services: Video Therapy Available Call 678-893-5300 to Schedule an Appointment.

-Aleisha provides individual therapy for children from kindergarten through fifth grade who struggle with social skills, self-esteem, anxiety, ADHD, behavior concerns, anger management, bullying, suicidal thoughts, and major life transitions.
+Aleisha provides individual therapy for children and adolescents who struggle with social skills, self-esteem, anxiety, ADHD, behavior concerns, anger management, bullying, suicidal thoughts, and major life transitions.
 Aleisha can work with kids in their school, virtually, or in the office, setting depending on their particular needs.
 She has worked with children of different cultures and a wide range of presenting issues.

 Aleisha recognizes the importance of teaching children how to cope with strong emotions, unwanted thoughts, and feelings while they’re young in order to have a solid foundation for dealing with life’s challenges of the future.
 She believes maintaining a strong, therapeutic relationship that is transparent, collaborative, and unconditional is crucial for building trust and will also facilitate the healing process.
 Therapy is about providing a safe space where kids can be themselves and not be judged for it.
 Aleisha utilizes an integrative approach to counseling including a combination of cognitive-behavioral therapy, holistic therapy, family systems theory, mindfulness techniques, and play therapy.
 This approach allows children to learn many different ways of managing stressors, fosters growth, and empowers them to understand that they are capable of thriving and meeting their goals.